tommyettinger/way/README.md

 # way
 Just the pathfinding code from gdx-ai.
-This is the way.
+This is the `way`.